Being a relevant part of today’s 21st century business world is no easy task at all.

 12. Using bad words will land you in a great deal of trouble:

-In addition to not mentioning any person things you should also abstain from using any parliamentary or abusive language.
+In addition to not mentioning any personal things, you should also abstain from using any parliamentary or abusive language.

 If you know that you are in the right, then you need not resort to such low means as instead of getting the other person punished you will end up getting yourself punished.